jpillora/opts/README.md

 - `short` - One or two letters to be used a flag's "short" name.
 By default, the first letter of `name` will be used.
 It will remain unset if there is a duplicate short name.
 Only valid when `mode` is `flag`.

-- `help` - The help text used to describe the field.
+- `help` - The help text used to summaryribe the field.
 It will be displayed next to the flag name in the help output.

 	**Note:** `help` is the only setting that can also be set as a stand-alone struct tag (i.e. `help:"my text goes here"`).
 You must use the stand-alone tag if you wish to use a comma `,` in your help string.